Need to know

 - When do insurers apply the alcohol exclusion?

-- How does the insurer know you're drunk?
+- How does the insurer know how much alcohol you've drunk?

 - What to do if your travel insurer denies your claim

 Having a couple of drinks won't void your travel insurance cover for your whole holiday.
-But there is no travel insurance that will cover you for events that arise because you were under the influence of alcohol.
+But travel insurance won't cover you for events that arise because you were under the influence of alcohol.

 Having a couple drinks won't void your travel insurance cover for your whole holiday

-The way insurers see it, they don't cover events that you could have foreseen and taken action to avoid.
+Travel insurance covers you for unforeseen events, but insurers rely to an extent on your own ability to foresee events and take evasive action.
 So for example, if a volcano affects travellers to Bali, your insurance won't cover you if you know about the volcano but don't take action to avoid being impacted by it.

 When do insurers apply the alcohol exclusion?